Jack Grealish: Manchester City sign Aston Villa captain for £100m

-Manchester City have signed Jack Grealish from Aston Villa for £100m in the biggest deal in English football history.
+Manchester City have signed Jack Grealish from Aston Villa for £100m in the biggest deal in British football history.

 The 25-year-old midfielder joins on a six-year deal after the Premier League champions activated the £100m release clause in his Villa contract on Friday.